 Be treated with dignity, sensitivity and respect

-Participate in soccer on an equal basis, appropriate to their ability and stage of development
+Participate in football on an equal basis, appropriate to their ability and stage of development

 Make a complaint in an appropriate way and have it dealt with through a proper and effective complaints procedure

 Be afforded appropriate confidentiality